ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

   a=mid:4
 ~~~

 The example below describes how content with two atlases can be signalled as separate streams.
 V3C parameter set is carried in a session level V3C media format parameter attribute and common atlas data are carried as part of the media level V3C media format parameter attribute corresponding to atlas zero.
-PT equal to 96, 97, 98 and 100 correspond to occupancy, geometry and attribute video component as well as atlas data component for atlas zero.
+PT equal to 96, 97, 98 and 100 correspond to occupancy, geometry, and attribute video component as well as atlas data component for atlas zero.
 PT equal to 101, 102, 103 and 104 correspond to respective components for atlas one.

 ~~~
   ...